DavidHarper414/wp_woocommerce/packages/js/data/src/shipping-zones/README.md

 ## Usage

 This data store can be accessed under the `experimental/wc/admin/shipping/zones` name.
-It is recommended you make use of the export constant `EXPERIMENTAL_SHIPPING_ZONES_STORE_NAME`.
+It is recommended you make use of the export store `experimentalShippingZonesStore`.

 Example: